 These unique turkey burgers are based on the recipe shared from the executive chef at the Mar-a-Lago Resort in Florida.
 Oprah once listed them as one of her favorite things from Donald Trump’s famous resort restaurant and shared the recipe.
 They’ve become a family favorite for us.
-Don’t be scared by a unique ingredient in the patties (apples!)
-These burgers have an amazing sweet and savory flavor combo and an easy sauces takes them over the top.
+Don’t be scared by a unique ingredient in the patties (apples!).
+These burgers have an amazing sweet and savory flavor combo and an easy sauce takes them over the top.
 They’re great for a casual dinner at at home, and fun to serve to dinner guests, too!
 Try them with a great side salad and some sweet potato fries on the side for the perfect summer dinner.

 Apples – The original recipe calls for Granny Smith apples and I like to stick to that.
 Granny Smith are a more tart apple.
 You can substitute another variety of apple, and it would just add a little more sweetness, but still be delicious.

 Ground turkey breast – Feel free to use lean ground turkey breast, or if you prefer, ground turkey (not 100% breast) works great, too.

 Tabasco sauce – This doesn’t make the burgers too spicy, but you can also leave it out, I often do.
 Feel free to add a little more if you like your food with a kick.

 Parsley – Opt for flat leaf Italian style parsley (as opposed to the curly leaf style you see used as garnish).

 Major Grey’s Chutney – You can find this in the grocery store near the BBQ sauces, often on the top shelf.
 It’s a delicious sweet and savory jam made with mangoes and seasonings.

 Buns – A good quality hamburger bun is a must.
 Brioche, potato, or pretzel buns would all be good options here.